Yuting1007/Leetcode-Note/Top Interview Problems.md

 Find the smallest element => priority queue
 Also, since the matrix is sorted, we can use BS (check this later)

+#
+The following questions will be answered in JavaScript
 ### [395.
 Longest Substring with At Least K Repeating Characters](https://leetcode.com/problems/longest-substring-with-at-least-k-repeating-characters/)
 tuantuan chance!